 Maps: Green Trails Mount Rainier National Park 269S

 Trailhead directions: From Enumclaw head east on SR 410 for 32 miles turning left on the Crystal Mountain Road (just before the Mount Rainier National Park entrance).
-Continue for 4.5 miles turning right on access road to Sand Flats Horse Camp.
-Proceed 0.1 mile to trailhead at camp.
+Continue for 4.5 miles turning right on the access road to Sand Flats Horse Camp.
+Proceed 0.1 miles to the trailhead at camp.
 Park away from campsites.

 Trailhead facilities: Privy.